French invasion of Honolulu: Sacking of Honolulu

 The demands had not been met by August 25.
 That afternoon, after a second warning to the civilians of the impending invasion, 140 French Marines, two field pieces, and scaling ladders were landed by boat.
-The marines took an empty Honolulu Fort from the two men defending it, Governor of Oahu Mataio Kekuanaoa and Marshal of the Kingdom Warren Goodale, who did not resist, the fort having been evacuated before the French landed.
-The marines spiked of the coastal guns, threw kegs of powder into the harbor and destroyed all the other weapons they found (mainly muskets and ammunition).
+The marines took an empty Honolulu Fort from the two men defending it, Governor of Oahu Mataio Kekūanaōʻa and Marshal of the Kingdom Warren Goodale, who did not resist, the fort having been evacuated before the French landed.
+The marines spiked the coastal guns, threw kegs of powder into the harbor and destroyed all the other weapons they found (mainly muskets and ammunition).
 They raided government buildings and general property in Honolulu, causing $100,000 in damages.
 They also took the king's yacht, Kamehameha III, which was sailed to Tahiti and never returned.
 After these raids, the invasion force withdrew to the fort.
 During the occupation, men in Honolulu ridiculed the French, and on August 30 they organized a mock attack party making the marines double their guard and send skirmishing patrols out late into night, encountering no attackers.
 Tromelin eventually recalled his men and left Hawaii on September 5.